FULL OUTPUT WHEN MOTION IS DETECTED

-The unit must be cycled (on/off) one time to initiate the program.
+The unit must be cycled (on/off) one time to initiate the programmed settings.

-The occupancy sensor’s detection radius is approximately 19’6”, at 30 degrees to 150 degrees from the perpendicular center of the fixture, with a maximum mounting height of 19’6”.
+The occupancy sensor’s detection radius is approximately 19’6", at 30 degrees to 150 degrees from the perpendicular center of the fixture, with a maximum mounting height of 19’6".
 The sensor can be set to cover approximately 100%, 75%, 50%, or 10% of this area.
 The microwave based sensor operates at 5.8 GHz (+/- 0.75MHz).
-Due strictly to their mass, it is not recommended for use in lobbies with elevators.
-The unit ships with the factory setting at 100%.
+This control is not recommended for use in lobbies with elevators.

 When movement is detected, the fixture turns ON to 100% light output.
 It will remain at full brightness for the set "hold time," which can be as short as 5 seconds and as long as 20 minutes.
 Once the hold time ends, the light is reduced to the stand-by dimming level (see "Stand-by Dimming Level" below).
 The unit ships with the factory setting at 90 seconds.